David Cruz (journalist): LULAC role

 From 1994 to 1996, Cruz served as League of United Latin American Citizens's state and national spokesman.
 He has served as LULAC's national spokesman for many years.
-The organization has 264,151 members.
-On July 11, 2019, Cruz helped moderate the LULAC Presidential Candidates Forum, featuring Julian Castro, Bernie Sanders, Elizabeth Warren, and Beto O'Rourke, in Milwaukee, Wisconsin, during the organization's national convention, where Democratic candidates addressed critical issues like immigration, education, and voting rights before a Latino voter audience.
+On July 11, 2019, Cruz helped moderate the LULAC Presidential Candidates Forum, featuring Julian Castro, Bernie Sanders, Elizabeth Warren, and Beto O'Rourke, in Milwaukee, Wisconsin, during the organization's national convention.
 He provided commentary in the wake of the 2020 Democratic National Convention's moment featuring an 11-year-old discussing her mother's deportation.
-He praised the DNC for highlighting the human impact of immigration policies.

-After the Uvalde school shooting in 2022, he indicated that LULAC would intensify its advocacy for gun control measures questioning, "Who has to die before they realize that action has to occur.
-That is the question that I would ask.
-Is it because it isn’t their child being claimed.
-I don’t know."
-In 2023, he condemned the death of a man on I-30 in Benton, Arkansas, as an "egregious" violation of civil rights, stating that the organization was "horrified and outraged" by the apparent excessive force used by police during the incident, which involved a Latino individual chased and tased after fleeing a traffic stop.
-In 2024, he joined LULAC President Roman Palomares on a visit to Nebraska to plan a pilot program supporting immigrant workers, calling the state a "new frontier" for LULAC's growth.

-After the 2025 Donald Trump speech to a joint session of Congress, Cruz, on behalf of LULAC, condemned the speech as divisive and fostering fear and scapegoating Latino immigrants, underscoring immigrants' $3.2 trillion annual economic contributions and lower crime rates compared to native-born Americans.
-In May 2025, Cruz criticized the vote harvesting indictments in Frio County as an erosion of public trust and judicial integrity following the suspects' first court appearance.
+After the Uvalde school shooting in 2022, he indicated that LULAC would intensify its advocacy for gun control measures.
+In 2023, he condemned the death of a man on I-30 in Benton, Arkansas, as an "egregious" violation of civil rights, which involved a Latino individual chased and tased after fleeing a traffic stop.
+In 2024, he joined LULAC President Roman Palomares on a visit to Nebraska to plan a pilot program supporting immigrant workers.
+After the 2025 Donald Trump speech to a joint session of Congress, Cruz condemned the speech as divisive and fostering fear.
+In May 2025, Cruz criticized the vote harvesting indictments in Frio County.
 After the 2025 Dallas ICE facility shooting, he issued a statement on behalf of the families impacted and confirmed a death.
-In October, he rebuked Douglas County Sheriff Aaron Hanson for invoking the organization's name without authorization in proposed ICE partnership discussions, warning, "I would say to the sheriff that he may want to think twice before he uses the name of LULAC again without the express written permission of the national board and the national president," amid the ensuing rift that prompted Nebraska State Director's resignation.
+In October, he rebuked Douglas County Sheriff Aaron Hanson for invoking the organization's name without authorization in proposed ICE partnership discussions.
+He called for the release of children at immigration detention centers.